Damar Hamlin collapses mid-game during Monday Night Football

 The moment took a turn when, according to the ESPN game broadcast, CPR was administered on Hamlin.
 Many of his teammates and the players of the opposing side gathered and hoped for the best for the fallen competitor.
 Some Bills players could be seen crying as Hamlin was cared for, other players held hands praying or hugged each other.

 He was then driven off the field in an ambulance.
-He was taken off the field and provided oxygen.
+He was taken off and provided oxygen.

 Players on the field continue to look disturbed, openly weeping as Hamlin was taken away, signaling something far more serious than the typical bodily injury caused by the violent sport.